-4. Select the relevant options for the Device vendor, Device family, and Firmware version fields.
+4. Select the relevant options for the Device vendor, Device family and Firmware version fields.
 Note that only some options are available, and not all the supported devices have these options.
 After all of these options have been selected, download the configuration file.
 The sample file (Site-2-Site.txt in the Chapter 8 folder) can be found in the GitHub repository associated with this book:

-Download configuration
+Download customer VPN device configuration template